-The margin disclosure statement: (1) describes the operation of a margin account; (2) emphasizes that customers should carefully review their margin agreements; and (3) clarifies some of the risks associated with margin trading, including that the customer can lose more funds than initially deposited, the firm can force the sale of the securities in the customer's account without notice to the
+The margin disclosure statement: (1) describes the operation of a margin account; (2) emphasizes that customers should carefully review their margin agreements; and (3) clarifies some of the

-The term "non-institutional customer" would mean a customer that does not qualify as an "institutional account" under NASD Rule 3110(c)(4).
+&lt;sup>8 The term "non-institutional customer" would mean a customer that does not qualify as an "institutional account" under NASD Rule 3110(c)(4).
 Rule 3110(c)(4) defines "institutional account" to mean the account of: (1) a bank, savings and loan association, insurance company, or registered investment company; (2) an investment adviser registered either with the SEC under Section 203 of the Investment Advisers Act of 1940 or with a state securities commission (or agency or office performing similar functions); or (3) any other entity (whether a natural person, corporation, partnership, trust, or otherwise) with total assets of at least \$50 million.

-&lt;sup>8 Members would be required to deliver the disclosure statement to each customer individually.
+&lt;sup>9 Members would be required to deliver the disclosure statement to each customer individually.
 For example, a member firm posting the disclosure statement on its web site would not fulfill the proposed delivery requirements.

-customer, the firm can dictate which security is selected for liquidation and the customer is not entitled to an extension of time on a margin call.
+risks associated with margin trading, including that the customer can lose more funds than initially deposited, the firm can force the sale of the securities in any of the customer's accounts without notice to the customer, the firm can dictate which security is selected for liquidation and the customer is not entitled to an extension of time on a margin call.